AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 ==========================================      ==========
 Aviatrix Spoke Gateway                                      Select the Spoke GW for which you want to enable HA HA Gateway Subnet                                    Select the subnet in which you want to enable HA.
 A best practice is to select a different public subnet from the original Spoke GW in a different AZ.
-Allocate New EIP                                    Select this checkbox to have the Controller allocate a new EIP and associate it with the HA gateway instance.
+Allocate New EIP                                    Select this checkbox to have the Controller allocate a new EIP and associate it with the HA Gateway instance.
 If you do not select this option, the Controller looks for an allocated but unassociated EIP in the Spoke GW account.
 ==========================================      ==========

 To disable Spoke GW HA, go to the Gateway page and delete the Spoke GW with  -hagw in the name extension.